 St. Jude Medical Announces Next-Generation PressureWire for FFR Measurement

-March 29, 2012 — St. Jude Medical Inc. announced it has received U.S. Food and Drug Administration (FDA) clearance for multiple enhancements to its PressureWire Fractional Flow Reserve (FFR) measurement guidewire.
+St. Jude Medical Inc.'s PressureWire Fractional Flow Reserve (FFR) measurement guide received U.S. Food and Drug Administration (FDA) clearance for multiple enhancements in March 2012.
 FFR measurement identifies the severity of narrowings in the coronary arteries and allows for a more effective assessment of coronary lesions, or blockages, resulting in more accurate diagnosis and improved appropriate treatment of coronary artery blockages.

 The PressureWire with Agile Tip was designed to replicate the performance of standard percutaneous coronary intervention (PCI) guidewires and delivers exceptional handling even in the most challenging anatomies.
 Available in both of the company’s Aeris (wireless) and Certus PressureWire models, this eighth-generation guidewire also can deliver interventional tools more easily for faster and more cost-effective PCI.